Scalable Remote Sensing Workflows with Xarray Workshop

 11-17, 13:30–16:30 (Pacific/Auckland), WF502

 XArray is a powerful Python package for working with climate and earth observation datasets.
-This workshop will be give you a structured introduction to XArray with use-cases focused on remote sensing applications.
+This workshop will be a structured introduction to XArray, STAC and Dask with use-cases focused on cloud-based remote sensing applications.

 Xarray is an evolution of rasterio and is inspired by libraries like pandas to work with raster datasets.
 It is particularly suited for working with multi-dimensional time-series raster datasets.
 With the growing ecosystem of spatial extensions like rioxarray and xarray-spatial and built-in support for parallel computing with Dask, it has become the de-facto standard for working with large spatio-temporal raster datasets.
-This workshop will show you how you can use it to effectively process large volumes of earth observation data.
-We will cover the following topics:
+This workshop will show you a modern scalable approach to remote sensing with cloud-native datasets and parallel computation..

 Pre-requisites: